jameskirk36/lizard-website/content/pages/components.md

 featuredImage: >-
   https://ucarecdn.com/10c63063-1e9a-42a7-a90f-a33701f79eb6/-/crop/768x655/0,176/-/preview/
 subtitle: >-
-  Training packages to improve your health, focusing on building strength, creating positive nutrition habits, increasing confidence and measuring progress
+  Customised training packages to improve your health, focusing on building strength, creating positive nutrition habits, increasing confidence and measuring progress.
 section1: >-
   ## What does training with me involve?